EdwardSAdame/simulacros-ai-assistant/src/knowledge/general/seasonality_playbook.md

 - Collect only Ciclo I cutoffs.
 - Split data into two groups: all "-1" semesters and all "-2" semesters.
 - For a user query, use the group matching the target semester.
+- Always compare with the **last three semesters of the same season**.
+  - Example: for 2026-1 → use 2025-1, 2024-1, 2023-1.
-- If fewer than 3 data points exist in that group, fallback to all semesters and mark as "estimación de baja confianza".
+- If fewer than 3 data points exist for that season, fallback to all available semesters and mark as "estimación de baja confianza".
 - Formulas:
   - Mean: μ = (1/n) Σ xi
   - Standard deviation: σ = sqrt( (1/n) Σ (xi – μ)² )